isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 - Lease caching, if enabled, is honored.

-- In sites running multiple instances of kea-dhcp4 against a single, shared lease store, races for given address values are lost during DHCPDISCOVER processing rather than during DHCPREQUEST processing.
-Servers that lose the race for the address will simply not respond to the client rather than NAK them.
-The client in turn will simply retry DHCPDISCOVER.
+- In sites running multiple instances of ``kea-dhcp4`` against a single, shared lease store, races for given address values are lost during DHCPDISCOVER processing rather than during DHCPREQUEST processing.
+Servers that lose the race for the address simply do not respond to the client, rather than NAK them.
+The client in turn simply retries its DHCPDISCOVER.
 This should reduce the amount of traffic such conflicts incur.

-- Clients repeating DHCPDISCOVERs will be offered the same address each time.
+- Clients repeating DHCPDISCOVERs are offered the same address each time.

 An example subnet configuration is shown below: